 In this trip report, I review my flight on British Airways in Business Class or Club World on the Upper Deck of a Boeing 747 Jumbo plane.
 In the middle of May, I decided to switch up my usual direct route from JFK to Hong Kong to go through London via British Airways.
 While the journey involved a stopover and many more hours on the plane, I was not rushing for this trip.
 More importantly, the inner aviation geek in me could not resist the opportunity to try out the upper deck of the Queen of the Skies, the Boeing 747-400.
 I must also say that I was lucky enough to miss the British Airways IT meltdown by a few days!

-British Airways is one of the few airlines which is still actively using their 747 fleets.
+British Airways is one of the few airlines which is still actively using its 747 fleets.
 Many For the 747, British Airways made the exclusive upper deck a full business class configuration.
 Using their yin-yang seats, the upper deck only has 20 seats, arranged in a 2-2 format in 5 rows.

 As the flight was an early flight at 7:55 am, I just spent about 20 minutes at the JFK British Airways lounge at Terminal 7, which I have reviewed before.
 After a cup of tea, I went to the gate and boarded the flight.
 Walking up the narrow stairs to the upper deck of a plane is always exciting, and these days there are only 2 commonly available commercial planes that offer that – the 747 and the A380.